nsteblay/openemr_kubernetes/README.md

 # OpenEMR Kubernetes Files

 I created Kubernetes yaml files for running OpenEMR in a local single node Kubernetes cluster.
 I used the latest Windows Fast Ring WSL2 and Docker Desktop Edge as of 2/9/2020.
-I've also tested on a Mac using Docker Edge.
+I've also tested on a Mac using Docker Desktop.

 Download the four files: mysql-pv.yaml, mysql-deployment.yaml, openemr-pv.yaml, openemr-deployment.yaml.